Textualize/textual/docs/guide/actions.md

 For instance, consider an app with a fixed number of pages and actions to go to the next and previous page.
 It doesn't make sense to go to the previous page if we are on the first, or the next page when we are on the last page.

-We could easily add this logic to the actions, but the [footer][textual.widgets.Footer] would still display the keys even if they wouldn't do anything.
+We could easily add this logic to the action methods, but the [footer][textual.widgets.Footer] would still display the keys even if they would have no effect.
 The user may wonder why the app is showing keys that don't appear to work.

 We can solve this issue by implementing the [`check_action`][textual.dom.DOMNode.check_action] on our app, screen, or widget.